Navaratna

 Thailand's "Queen Sirikit Navaratna" necklace.

 Navaratna (नवरत्न) is a Sanskrit compound word meaning "nine gems" or "ratnas".
 Jewellery created in this style has important cultural significance in many southern, and south-eastern Asian cultures as a symbol of wealth, and status, and is claimed to yield talismanic benefits towards health and well-being.
 The setting of the stones is believed to hold mystical powers tied to the astrology and mythology of Hinduism, Jainism, and Buddhism.
 The historic origin of the navaratna is tied to the astrological concept of "Navagrahas", or "nine celestial gods" (planets).

 The stones are often set within gold or silver jewelry, with a ruby as the centerpiece representing the Sun.
 Each additional stone around the ruby then represents another celestial body within the Solar System, or a node, in addition to representing good fortune and the characteristics of various religious figures.
 For traditional purposes and the purported health benefits, the arrangement of the stones and their position on the body is of particular significance, as is the quality of the gemstones.

 Across languages and cultures

 In each culture, the Navaratna largely reflects the same core concepts associated with the stones.
-Their arrangement is considered sacred in almost all the countries of Asia, including, India, Nepal, Sri Lanka, Singapore, Myanmar, Cambodia, Vietnam, Indonesia, Thailand, and Malaysia, regardless of religious and cultural differences.
+Their arrangement is considered sacred in southern and southeastern Asia, including India, Nepal, Sri Lanka, Singapore, Myanmar, Cambodia, Vietnam, Indonesia, Thailand, and Malaysia, regardless of religious and cultural differences.